How to stay informed:

-These events offer an opportunity for attendees to partner with Joanne in making an important, valuable contribution that positively, directly and widely impacts Vancouver’s visual and performing arts.
-The generosity of concert attendees helps her continue bringing these and other free events to the public to enjoy throughout the year, including Joanne’s own art shows.
+These events offer an opportunity for attendees to partner with Joanne in making an important, valuable cultural contribution that positively, directly and widely impacts Vancouver’s visual and performing arts.
+The generosity of concert attendees helps her continue bringing these and other events to the public to enjoy throughout the year, including Joanne’s own art shows.

 Does Joanne host other kinds of performing artists?

 Music is one of Joanne’s passions.
 She believes music enhances the experience of her artwork as music is often used in the process or through the physical experience of the music abstractly or through dance-inspired gestures.
 Joanne is also studying music and has studied many forms of dance throughout her life.
 At this time, she’s dedicated to only hiring musicians.
 If this changes, that announcement will be shared here and in her newsletter.
 Sign up for updates.